DrewNaylor/guinget/docs/How-to-use.md

 # Showing unfinished controls

 Controls that don't yet have their features implemented are hidden by default, but you can show them if you wish.
-There are two ways to do this detailes as follows:
+There are two ways to do this detailed as follows:
 - The first way is temporary until the next application start, and involves clicking on a hidden label in the bottom-left corner of the About window.
 - The second way is semi-permanent and involves opening the config file and changing the value for `HideUnfinishedControls` from `True` to `False`.
 This setting may not persist guinget updates, however.